Nissan makes a splash in 2014 with complete redesigns of the Rogue and Versa hatchback, which is now named the Versa Note.

 The Versa sedan, the smallest car in Nissan's lineup, starts at just under $12,000.
 Combine that with 30/37 mpg city/highway and a roomy interior and you can see why the Versa represents one of the best bargains around.
 Hatchback versions of the Versa were redesigned in 2014 and get a new name, the Versa Note.
 It’s more upscale than the entry-level Versa, with more refined styling and some premium features including a 360-degree camera system that helps guide the Versa Note in tight spots.
 It also gets 40 mpg on the highway, saving money at the pump.

-Rounding out Nissan’s lineup of passenger cars is the flagship Maxima, which is actually slightly smaller inside than the Altima but comes with more premium materials and features, as well as a more powerful engine (290-hp vs. a maximum of 270-hp for the Altima).
+Rounding out Nissan’s lineup of conventionally powered passenger cars is the flagship Maxima, which is actually slightly smaller inside than the Altima but comes with more premium materials and features, as well as a more powerful engine (290-hp vs. a maximum of 270-hp for the Altima).

 A pair of pickup trucks wraps up the consumer portion of Nissan’s lineup.
 First up is the midsize Frontier which offers four-cylinder or V-6 power and is more than capable to handle most jobs.
 If you do need more, then the full-size Titan and its standard V-8 takes the Frontier to the next level, and offers two cab and three different bed configurations.

 Nissan also debuted a series of work vans in 2012, the NV 1500, NV 2500, and NV 3500.
 These vans look very different than most work vans out there with an elongated nose and a boxy appearance.
 Joining them for 2014 is the smaller NV200, which offers small business owners a less than full-size van option.